brokenphilip/fixedphilip/README.md

 Proceed to setup and run fixedphilip as explained above.

 ## Development
-While there is no official documentation, most header file functions and data structures are either self-explanatory or documented via comments.
+While there is no official documentation, most header file functions and data structures are either self-explanatory or thoroughly documented via comments.
 ### Creating modules
 Adding new features to fixedphilip is done by creating modules.
 Each module's source file is located under `src/modules/*.cpp`, and is usually named after the module.
 This ensures each command is its own separated compilation unit that can be freely disabled at any time.
 ```cpp